StuartJO/ThalamicGradients/README.md

 The plots were then combined seperately in Inkscape.

-## Running WebGestalt

-To run the data through [WebGestalt](https://www.webgestalt.org/), set it up with the following parameters:

-Organism of Interest = Homo sapiens

-Method of Interest = Over-Representation Analysis (ORA)

-PCX_HumanMostPositiveSpinTested.txt

-PCX_HumanMostNegativeSpinTested.txt

-## Running from the start
+# Running from the start

 If you realllllly want to rerun everything, I detail how to do so below (including how to get all the data from their original source).
 The one exception is I don't detail how to process the HCP data